Riemannian metrics on differentiable stacks

-The last step consists in averaging these two metrics with respect to the right actions of $\tilde G$ and $G$, respectively.
-If one uses for $\tilde G$ a fiber averaging data, by Proposition \ref{prop:fiberd-averaging}, we conclude that the resulting metrics descend to the original groupoids $\tilde G$ and $G$, and fulfill all the desired properties. \end{proof}
+This last step consists in averaging the two metrics on $\tilde G^{[3]}$ and $G^{[3]}$ with respect to the right actions of $\tilde G$ and $G$, respectively.
+If one uses for $\tilde G$ a fiber averaging data, by Proposition \ref{prop:fiberd-averaging}, we conclude that the resulting metrics descend to 2-metrics $\tilde\eta^{(2)}$ and $\eta^{(2)}$ on the original groupoids $\tilde G$ and $G$ and make the following diagram a commutative diagram of Riemannian submersions: